tradecloud/tradecloud-docs-api-v2/supplier/receive/README.md

 ### Requested planned delivery schedule

-* `line.deliverySchedule`: the requested planned delivery schedule by the buyer.
+* `line.deliverySchedule`: the requested delivery schedule by the buyer.
 * `deliverySchedule.position`: the optional position in the delivery schedule.
 Not to be confused with the `line.position`
 * `deliverySchedule.date`: the requested delivery date of this delivery schedule position.
 Date has ISO 8601 date `yyyy-MM-dd` format.
 See also [Standards](../../api/standards.md).
 * `deliverySchedule.quantity`: the requested quantity of this delivery schedule position.
 Quantity has a decimal `1234.56` format with any number of digits.